tocco/tocco-docs/framework/configuration/java-services.rst

 .. figure:: resources/service-location.png

-Depending on where from the service needs to be accessed, the interface can be put in the ``impl`` (only used in the current module) the ``spi`` or the ``api`` module.
+Depending on where the service needs to be accessed from, the interface can be put in the ``impl`` (only used in the current module) the ``spi`` or the ``api`` module.
 The implementation should always be in the ``impl`` module.

 .. figure:: resources/module-example.png